trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 New order attributes include:

-- **IBApi.Order.Mifid2DecisionMaker** – Used to send “investment decision within the firm” value (if IBApi.Order.Mifid2DecisionAlgo is not used).
+- **IBApi.Order.Mifid2DecisionMaker** Ã¢â‚¬â€œ Used to send Ã¢â‚¬Å“investment decision within the firmÃ¢â‚¬Â value (if IBApi.Order.Mifid2DecisionAlgo is not used).
-- **IBApi.Order.Mifid2DecisionAlgo** – Used to send “investment decision within the firm” value (if IBApi.Order.Mifid2DecisionMaker is not used).
+- **IBApi.Order.Mifid2DecisionAlgo** Ã¢â‚¬â€œ Used to send Ã¢â‚¬Å“investment decision within the firmÃ¢â‚¬Â value (if IBApi.Order.Mifid2DecisionMaker is not used).
-- **IBApi.Order.Mifid2ExecutionTrader** – Used to send “execution within the firm” value (if IBApi.Order.Mifid2ExecutionAlgo is not used).
+- **IBApi.Order.Mifid2ExecutionTrader** Ã¢â‚¬â€œ Used to send Ã¢â‚¬Å“execution within the firmÃ¢â‚¬Â value (if IBApi.Order.Mifid2ExecutionAlgo is not used).
-- **IBApi.Order.Mifid2ExecutionAlgo** – Used to send “execution within the firm” value (if IBApi.Order.Mifid2ExecutionTrader is not used).
+- **IBApi.Order.Mifid2ExecutionAlgo** Ã¢â‚¬â€œ Used to send Ã¢â‚¬Å“execution within the firmÃ¢â‚¬Â value (if IBApi.Order.Mifid2ExecutionTrader is not used).

 New TWS and IB Gateway Order Presets can be found in the Orders > MiFIR  page of Global Configuration, and include TWS Decision-Maker Defaults,  API Decision-Maker Defaults, and Executing Trader/Algo presets.

-The following choices are available for the “investment decision within the  firm” IBApi.Order.Mifid2DecisionMaker and IBApi.Order.Mifid2DecisionAlgo attributes:
+The following choices are available for the Ã¢â‚¬Å“investment decision within the  firmÃ¢â‚¬Â IBApi.Order.Mifid2DecisionMaker and IBApi.Order.Mifid2DecisionAlgo attributes:

 1. This field does not need to be reported if you are:

    - Using the TWS API to transmit orders, AND
    - The investment decision is always made by the client, AND
-   - None of these clients are an EEA investment firm with delegated reporting selected (the “delegated reporting firm”).
+   - None of these clients are an EEA investment firm with delegated reporting selected (the Ã¢â‚¬Å“delegated reporting firmÃ¢â‚¬Â).

    You can configure the preset to indicate this via TWS Global Configuration  using the Orders > MiFIR page.
 In this scenario, the orders for the  proprietary account will need to be placed via TWS.

 2. If you  are using the TWS API to transmit orders, and the investment decision is made by a person, or a group of people within a delegated reporting  firm, with one person being the primary decision maker:

-   - Your TWS  API program can, on each order, transmit a decision maker’s IB-assigned  short code using the field IBApi.Order.Mifid2DecisionMaker.
+   - Your TWS  API program can, on each order, transmit a decision makerÃ¢â‚¬â„¢s IB-assigned  short code using the field IBApi.Order.Mifid2DecisionMaker.
 You can  define persons who can be the decision-makers via IB Account Management.
 To obtain the short codes that IB assigned to those persons, please  contact IB Client Services.
    - If your TWS API program is unable to transmit the above field, and the investment decision is either made  by, or approved by, a single person who can be deemed to be the primary  investment decision maker, you can pre-configure a default investment  decision-maker that will be used for orders where the above fields are  not present.
 You must define the investment decision-maker(s) in IB  Account Management, and can then configure the default investment  decision-maker in TWS Global Configuration using the Orders > MiFIR  page.

 3. If you are using the TWS API to transmit orders and the investment decision is made by an algorithm:

-   - Your TWS API program can, on each order, transmit a decision maker’s  IB-assigned short code using the field IBApi.Order.Mifid2DecisionAlgo.
+   - Your TWS API program can, on each order, transmit a decision makerÃ¢â‚¬â„¢s  IB-assigned short code using the field IBApi.Order.Mifid2DecisionAlgo.
 You can define algorithms that can be the decision-makers via IB Account Management.
 To obtain the short codes that IB assigned to those  persons, please contact IB Client Services.

    - If your TWS API  program is unable to transmit the above field, and/or the investment  decision is made by a single or primary decision-maker algorithm, you  can pre-configure a default investment decision-maker algo that will be  used for orders where the above field is not sent.
 You must define the  investment decision-maker(s) in IB Account Management, and can then  configure the default investment decision-maker in TWS Global  Configuration using the Orders > MiFIR page.

      *NOTE: Only ONE  investment decision-maker, either a primary person or algorithm, should  be provided on an order, or selected as the default.*

-The following choices are available for “execution within the  firm” IBApi.Order.Mifid2ExecutionTrader and IBApi.Order.Mifid2ExecutionAlgo attributes:
+The following choices are available for Ã¢â‚¬Å“execution within the  firmÃ¢â‚¬Â IBApi.Order.Mifid2ExecutionTrader and IBApi.Order.Mifid2ExecutionAlgo attributes:

 1. No additional information is needed if you are using the TWS API to  transmit orders entered in a third-party trading interface, and you are  the trader responsible for execution within the firm.
 2. If your TWS API program transmits orders to IB automatically without human intervention, please contact **IB Client Services** to register the program or programs with IB as an algo.
 Only the primary  program or algo needs to be registered and identified.
 You can then  configure the default in TWS Global Configuration using the Orders >  MiFIR page.